xxiled-plastic-cat/app-service-quickstart-docker-images/moodle-nginx-fpm/0.3/README.md

 - Please Include  App Setting ```WEBSITES_ENABLE_APP_SERVICE_STORAGE``` = true  when use built in MariaDB since we need files to be persisted.

 ## Change Log
+- **Version 0.3**
+  1. Update the version of php-fpm.
+  2. Update the version of redis extension.
+  3. Update the version of nginx.

 - **Version 0.22**
   1. Change the cache path, improve performance.
   2. Fix permission denide issue of supervisor.